The Bankrate promise

 Dealing with student loan debt

-Once you find a job, there’s a chance that your employer may help you with paying off your student loan debt.
+Another way to save money on your student loans is by asking your lender whether it offers any discounts you may qualify for.
+Many lenders, for instance, offer a 0.25 percent rate discount just for enrolling in automatic payments.
+This may not seem like a lot upfront, but it still makes a difference over time.
+Once you find a job, there’s also a chance that your employer may help you with paying off your student loan debt.
 Not all companies offer this, but it’s worth asking HR once you’re hired on.

 The bottom line